See, since I missed a commercial break yesterday, folks, and everybody is now panicking.

 But it is the hatred and the rage on the left.

-But whatever, at least Mr. Cohen uh is aware now of just who the Democratic constituency is, and he is acutely aware of the threat they pose to the Democratic Party, which is a warning that I have been issuing them for five years.
+But whatever, at least Mr. Cohen is aware now of just who the Democratic constituency is, and he is acutely aware of the threat they pose to the Democratic Party, which is a warning that I have been issuing them for five years.

 They keep losing elections because of their hatred.

-The Wellstone Memorial, the Kerry campaign.
+The Wellstone Memorial, the Kerry campaign, it was nothing but hatred.

 That's all they have offered, hatred and rage.

-And they had this story in the Washington Post yesterday about Pelosi and her her policies and their agenda, and all you can sum it up, we're gonna hate Bush even more.
+And they had this story in the Washington Post yesterday about Pelosi and her policies and their agenda.

 That's all they've got.

-You don't build a movement on that because hatred's not inspirational.
+I've been saying for years now, you don't build a movement on that because hatred's not inspirational.

 Hatred is not motivational.

-It does not inspire people to want to join.
+It does not inspire people.

-People don't want to walk around that angry all the time, every day.
+People don't want to walk around that angry all the time every day.

 That's why I continually ask, what must it be like to be a liberal and wake up?